ngUpgraders/ng-forward/README.md

 ## Decorators

 The decorators provided in this package follow [this proposal](https://github.com/jonathandturner/brainstorming/blob/master/README.md).
-They work by adding metadata to your classes and functions under the `$ng-decs` namespace using the reflect-metadata polyfill.
+They work by adding metadata to your classes under the `$ng-decs` namespace using the reflect-metadata polyfill.

 ### Inject